makrai/notes/song1911-control-verbatim-abs-summ-aaai.md

   * frame the task of summarization as language modeling and exploit alternative mechanisms to generate summary hypotheses
-* extensive experiments: we illustrate the significance of our proposed method on controlling the amount of verbatim copying and achieve competitive results over strong baselines.
-Our analysis further reveals interesting and unobvious facts
+* extensive experiments: we illustrate the significance of our proposed method
+  * competitive results over strong baselines.
+Our analysis further reveals
 * conclusion
   * Transformer-based, decoder-only framework to generate summaries
   * multiple strategies at training and decoding stages to generate diverse